 Our form of government does not enter into rivalry with the institutions of others.
 Our government does not copy our neighbors', but is an example to them.
 It is true that we are called a democracy, for the administration is in the hands of the many and not of the few.
 But while there exists equal justice to all and alike in their private disputes, the claim of excellence is also recognized; and when a citizen is in any way distinguished, he is preferred to the public service, not as a matter of privilege, but as the reward of merit.
 Neither is poverty an obstacle, but a man may benefit his country whatever the obscurity of his condition.
 There is no exclusiveness in our public life, and in our private business we are not suspicious of one another, nor angry with our neighbor if he does what he likes; we do not put on sour looks at him which, though harmless, are not pleasant.
 While we are thus unconstrained in our private business, a spirit of reverence pervades our public acts; we are prevented from doing wrong by respect for the authorities and for the laws, having a particular regard to those which are ordained for the protection of the injured as well as those unwritten laws which bring upon the transgressor of them the reprobation of the general sentiment.

-The Athens Thucydides describes not only demanded tribute from its neighbors and murdered those who did not pay it, but fully a third of the Athenian population were slaves, many dragged from previous freedom in those same military conflicts.
+The Athens Pericles describes as the home of “equal justice to all” not only demanded tribute from its neighbors and murdered those who did not pay it, but fully a third of the Athenian population were slaves, many dragged from previous freedom in those same military conflicts.

 George Bush did not invent political duplicity, nor did Hitler create the deceptive feel-good-about-your-country dodge.
-No, it is an old dance, and one whose rhythms must surely be reflected in some basic part of our human character and biology, for it has been a part of us for a very, very long time.
+No, it is an old dance, and one whose rhythms must surely be reflected in some basic part of our human character and biology.
+It has been a part of us for a very, very long time.

-Had I only listened to Pinter, and had these same connections linking-up in my mind, I would be in a sorry state indeed.
+Had I only listened to Pinter, and had these same connections linking-up in my mind, I would be in a sorry state today indeed.
 His words are wilting.
-And the history of our species has many faults we’d like to forget.
-And yet they are not the full story either.
+The history of our species has many faults we’d like to forget.
+And yet they are not the full story.